Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 Average Dubai restaurant prices

-This is always subject to change, but here are some average prices you can expect to pay at a mall or hotel family dining establishment (as at 2020):
+This is always subject to change, but here are some average prices you can expect to pay at a mall or hotel family dining establishment (as of 2022):

 - Main meal dish: 50 to 100 AED